 If you’re a freelancer, who works and bills on jobs and appreciate a nice aesthetic in your software with great local support, Rounded is a decent option.

-If you just want to get your first invoice out and don’t want to spend much/any money yet, Wave is not a bad solution at all.
+If you just want to get your first invoice out and don’t want to spend much/any money yet, Freshbooks is not a bad solution at all.

 Looking for “one-throat-to-choke”, a broad toolkit of integrated solutions from one vendor, at a reasonable price, then checkout Zoho.